conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ##### generateOn

-Type: `function` or `string` Default: if `commit.version` is a valid semver
+Type: `function` or `string` Default: if `commit.version` is a valid semver.

-when it reaches the end of the commit it will generate logs by default.
-However, it can generate logs according this criteria even it's not the end. **NOTE**: It verifies the original commit chunk instead of the transformed one.
+When the upstream finishes pouring the commits it will generate a block of logs by default.
+However, you can generate more than one block based on this criteria (usually a version) even if there are still commits from the upstream. **NOTE**: It checks on the transformed commit chunk instead of the original one (you can check on the original by access the `raw` object on the `commit`).

+##### reverse

+Type: `boolean` Default: `true`

+Are the commits from upstream in the reverse order?
+You should only worry about this when generating more than one blocks of logs based on `generateOn`.
+If you find the last commit is in the wrong block inverse this value.

 ##### mainTemplate